Strategic Air Command (film): Production

-In real life, during World War II, Stewart had been a B-17 instructor pilot, a B-24 squadron commander, and a bomb group operations officer, completing 20 combat missions.
-At the time of filming, Stewart, much like the character he portrays, was also a colonel in the Air Force Reserve, serving with the Strategic Air Command when on duty and at the time was qualified as a pilot on the B-47, although much of the B-47 flying was performed by his friend and fellow Air Force pilot, Maj. (later Col.) A.W.
-Blizzard, Jr. Stewart's military service and lifelong interest in aviation greatly influenced the making of the film.
+In real life, during World War II, Stewart had been an Army Air Forces B-17 instructor pilot, a B-24 squadron commander, and a bomb group operations officer, completing 20 combat missions over Europe and having been twice awarded the Distinguished Flying Cross.
+At the time of filming, Stewart, much like the character he portrays, was also a colonel in the Air Force Reserve, serving with the Strategic Air Command when on duty and at the time was qualified as a pilot on the B-47, although much of the B-47 flying was performed by his friend and fellow Air Force pilot, Major (later Colonel) A.W.
+Blizzard Jr.

+Stewart's military service and lifelong interest in aviation greatly influenced the making of the film.
 He pushed for an authentic but sympathetic portrayal of the Strategic Air Command, which led Paramount to put together a strong cast of Hollywood veterans and production people including June Allyson, Frank Lovejoy, director Anthony Mann, and the top stunt pilot of the day, Paul Mantz.
-The film accurately portrays (from the perspective of the 1951 starting point of the script) the duties and responsibilities of an Air Force strategic bomber pilot, and the demands such service places on family life.
+The film accurately portrays (from the perspective of the 1952 starting point of the script) the duties and responsibilities of an Air Force strategic bomber pilot, and the demands such service places on family life.

+Mann later said the film, "...was to promote the Air Force and the idea of SAC which in itself had its own restrictions, just being a military subject.
+Therefore, the cooperation of the Air Force was vital, and we were held within the bounds of what they wanted.
+The story itself was restricted and the whole concept of its shooting was confined to what they would let me show, which is perfectly all right.
+I went into it purely as a service to the Air Force, and as Jimmy Stewart was of the Force, we accepted this handicap and just tried to make an exciting film, not out of the characters which were paper-mache, but out of the B-36 and B-47 - we tried to dramatic them as our two great characters."